Step by step advice leading up to, during and after your face-to-face assessment

 During your assessment

-The assessor will introduce themselves and explain the assessment to you.
+The healthcare professional will introduce themselves and explain the assessment to you.
 They’ll record information on a computer.
 Some questions may not relate directly to your medical condition, but to daily activities.

 The assessment questions may include: